 1.1 Landlord Advice UK refers to ‘Landlord Advice UK (Commercial) Ltd’ (also referred to ‘us’, ‘we’ and ‘our’).

-1.2 By instructed Landlord Advice UK you accept our terms of business.
+1.2 By instructed Landlord Advice UK you accept our terms of business which include our client care duties.
 These terms of business shall apply to all matters handled by us, though much reference is made to landlord and tenant matters, our services are not limited to the same.

 1.3 Cases are handled by the Landlord Advice UK’s Legal Team at First Floor, Front Offices, Nightingale House, 1-3 Brighton Road, Crawley, RH10 6AE.
 Your case will usually be handled by one person with the supervision of one or more persons, from time to time your case may be transferred to another member of our team which you will be notified of.